Force over Distance: Chapter 9

 “Rush,” Young whispered.

 In a savage, poorly coordinated movement, Rush flipped himself over.
-He clawed at the floor and dragged his left foot beneath him, driving it down into the deck plating.
+He clawed at the floor and dragged his left foot beneath him, driving it into the deck plating.

 Young didn't even want to think about what that felt like.

 Rush lifted his head.
 His eyes were livid.
-He grinned at Young, his expression was full of spite and wildfire.
+He grinned at Young, his expression full of spite and wildfire.
 He surged to his feet, crutches in hand, just as Thomas rounded the open door frame.

 “Sir?”
 The lieutenant asked, confused at finding Young on the floor at Rush’s feet.
 “Everything okay?”

 “Ah,” Rush said, recovering his breath, “Lieutenant Thomas.
 Impeccable timing.
 Colonel Young,” Rush gave his name a venomous twist, “would like you to escort Volker and Brody back to the infirmary while I finish repairs on the FTL drive.”

 “Wasn’t that right?”
 Rush glared down at him.
 “Colonel.”

 The only way Young was gonna win this one was at gunpoint.

 “Yeah,” Young ground out.
 He glanced at Thomas, then returned his gaze to Rush.
 “You get yourself stuck in a wall and no one’s gonna be there to pull you out,” he growled.
 “Understood?”